compose-generator/compose-generator/predefined-services/database/singlestore/README.md

 ## SingleStore
-SingleStore is a distrubuted, relational, SQL database management system that is known for its speed in data ingest, query and transaction processing.
+SingleStore is a distributed, relational, SQL database management system that is known for its speed in data ingest, query and transaction processing.

 ### Setup
 SingleStore is considered as database service and can therefore be found in database collection, when generating the compose configuration with Compose Generator.